 Transfer Credit Evaluation

-- A grade of C or better was earned in the individual course – note that a C-minus grade does not allow for the transfer of credit.
-Courses taken Pass/Fail may be evaluated for transfer credit provided a student can offer official documentation of a letter grade of C or better earned in the course.
+- Individual courses in which the applicant earned a grade of C or better.
+(Please note that C- grades do not transfer for credit.)
+Courses taken pass/fail may be evaluated for transfer credit provided a student can offer official documentation of a letter grade of C or better earned in the course.

 - Coursework must have been completed no more than 10 years prior to matriculation.
 Exceptions to this regulation will be considered on an individual basis.
 (Due to COVID-19, pass grades will be accepted for the Spring 2020, Fall 2020, and Spring 2021 semesters without documentation.)

 - The maximum number of transfer credits that may be applied to a Providence College degree program is 60.
 Transfer students must complete a minimum of four semesters in full-time attendance (including junior and senior years) to be eligible to receive a degree from Providence College.
 PC requires that at least half of the credits required for any major, minor, or certificate program must be completed at Providence College or through an officially affiliated program.

 A Note about the Core Curriculum and DWC